curl/everything-curl/usingcurl/connections/name.md

     curl -H "Host: www.example.com" http://localhost/

-When setting a custom `Host:` header and using cookies, curl will extract the custom name and use that as host when matching cookies to send off.
+When setting a custom `Host:` header and using cookies, curl extracts the custom name and uses that as host when matching cookies to send off.

 The `Host:` header is not enough when communicating with an HTTPS server.
-With HTTPS there is a separate extension field in the TLS protocol called SNI (Server Name Indication) that lets the client tell the server the name of the server it wants to talk to. curl will only extract the SNI name to send from the given URL.
+With HTTPS there is a separate extension field in the TLS protocol called SNI (Server Name Indication) that lets the client tell the server the name of the server it wants to talk to. curl only extracts the SNI name to send from the given URL.

 ## Provide a custom IP address for a name